HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

   <figcaption>Figure 10.
 Popularity of operators per class attribute selector.</figcaption>
 </figure>

-These operators are much more popular with class selectors than IDs, which feels natural since a stylesheet usually has fewer ID selectors than class selectors, but still neat to see how uses of all these combinations.
+These operators are much more popular with class selectors than IDs, which feels natural since a stylesheet usually has fewer ID selectors than class selectors, but still neat to see the uses of all these combinations.

 ### Classes per element